 The Chronicles of Narnia by C. S. Lewis

 Netflix has owned the film rights to Lewis’s fantasy series for a couple of years now, but details are sparse.
 We do know that there will be multiple movies and possible spin-off miniseries, creating a Narnia “cinematic universe.”
 Matthew Aldrich, who co-wrote the animated film Coco, will be the creative architect of the universe.
 Douglas Gresham, stepson of C. S. Lewis, is listed as a producer, as well as Vincent Sieber, who worked on the Narnia movies from Disney.

 Update: There’s been no new information released about the Narnia project for awhile.
 It’s in development, but no release date has been set.

 Death Comes As the End by Agatha Christie

 If you think Agatha Christie is all quaint British countryside or holidays on the Continent, you’ll be surprised by this murder mystery, which takes place in Ancient Egypt!
 BBC One will be adapting this as a three-part series.

 Before Star Wars, before Dune, was Asimov’s genre-defining classic sci-fi series, which has influenced countless science fiction epics that came in its wake.
 The original series was a collection of short stories about a massive Galactic Empire on the brink of collapse.
-Apple TV+ will be releasing a 10-episode season sometime in 2021.
+Apple TV+ is releasing this 10-episode season.